sst/guide/_chapters/using-cognito-to-add-authentication-to-a-serverless-app.md

 Notice the `defaultAuthorizationType: sst.ApiAuthorizationType.AWS_IAM`.
 This is to ensure that by default you are setting the authorization to allow only users with a valid `AWS_IAM` permission to access your routes.

-You’ll also notice that you set the `authorizationType` to `NONE` in the public route, overriding the default behavior described earlier.
+You’ll also notice that we set the `authorizationType` to `NONE` in the public route, overriding the default behavior described earlier.

 Finally, `auth.attachPermissionsForAuthUsers([api])` tells AWS that the authenticated users to our Cognito User Pool can access the API that we just defined.